prabhuignoto/vue-float-menu/README.md

 ### Flip on edges

 setting this prop `flips` the menu content on the right edges of the screen.
-This is useful you have nested menus of many levels.

 ```sh
   <float-menu